alibaba/anyproxy/README.md

         return false;
     },

+    //you may deal the response locally instead of sending it to server
-    //response to user via local logic, be called when shouldUseLocalResponse returns true
+    //this function be called when shouldUseLocalResponse returns true
     //callback(statusCode,resHeader,responseData)
     //e.g. callback(200,{"content-type":"text/html"},"hello world")
     dealLocalResponse : function(req,callback){